distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 - ...tests are displayed but the workloads tested were not the expected ones?
 Then, read `tnf_config.yml` file and confirm you are testing what you want.
 If not, recheck `tnf_config` variable and change it accordingly.
 - ...tests are displayed but we have failed unit tests?
 Follow the log messages and troubleshoot.
+- ...the job is still running and it is stuck on CNF Cert Suite execution?
+In this case, we would not be able to see the log files generated during the execution, as they are created just after finishing the execution (e.g. `dci-tnf-execution.log` file is created by redirecting the output of CNF Cert Suite execution to that file).
+In this case, you will have to navigate to the source path where these files are created and then check them.
+This can be done in the following way:
+    - Firstly, locate the temporary folder created in the job that contains the `cnf-certification-test` cloned repository.
+This can be found in [this task](https://www.distributed-ci.io/jobs/a4fbc0df-dc57-4d64-9f4e-cfe62886eb91/jobStates?sort=date&task=9e6a87d2-b5c7-4e1d-bf7c-4c60629a1a91) from your `dci-openshift-app-agent` job.
+In this case, the folder is `/tmp/ansible.q7ofnrge`, and it is saved in the jumphost.
+    - Move to that folder and access to `cnf-certification-test` repo.
+In this example, this would be: `$ cd /tmp/ansible.q7ofnrge/cnf-certification-test`.
+    - Under that path, you should find `dci-tnf-execution.log` file, which is updated during the CNF Cert execution (so list it with `$ tail dci-tnf-execution.log`), and also the `tnf_config.yml` file.
+    - Remember that this temporary folder is deleted when the job finishes, but after that, the files are present in the Files section of the job, as explained before.

 ### Example of a correct DCI job running tnf_test_example with CNF Cert Suite